The Bankrate promise

-- Pay interest.
+- Potentially costly interest.
 Because this is a loan, you’ll have to pay what accrues in interest.
-That means that ultimately, that same piece of equipment will cost your company more money than if you saved up and bought it outright.
+That means that, ultimately, that same piece of equipment will cost your company more money than if you saved up and bought it outright.

 Where to get an equipment loan

-If those pros outweigh the cons for your business, here’s a look at where to find equipment loans.
+If those pros outweigh the cons, here’s a look at where to find business equipment loans.